Hucaru/Valhalla/README.md

 - [ ] Ongoing minigames
 - [ ] Ongoing npc script interactions

+General:
+- [x] Simulated latency with jitter (set in config) to make dev environment simulate a real world connection

 See screenshots section for an example Grafana dashboard

 ## Acknowledgements